godotengine/godot/modules/game_help/Terrain3D/doc/api/class_terrain3d.rst

 - |void| **set_assets**\ (\ value\: :ref:`Terrain3DAssets<class_Terrain3DAssets>`\ )
 - :ref:`Terrain3DAssets<class_Terrain3DAssets>` **get_assets**\ (\ )

-The list of texture files used by Terrain3D.
-You can optionally save this as an external ``.tres`` text file if you wish to share it with instances of Terrain3D in other scenes.
+The list of texture and mesh assets used by Terrain3D.
+You can optionally save this as an external ``.tres`` text file if you wish to share it with Terrain3D nodes in other scenes.

 .. rst-class:: classref-item-separator